demisto/content/Packs/OpenAI/Integrations/OpenAIGPT/README.md

 ### gpt-send-message
 ***
-Send a message as a prompt to the GPT model
+Send a message as a prompt to the GPT model.

 `!gpt-send-message message="<MESSAGE_TEXT>"`